byzer-org/byzer-doc/byzer-lang/en-us/grammar/register.md

-# UDF Register, Model/Register
+# Register: Functions and Model

-Using the Register statement can mainly complete three types of work in Byzer-lang:
+In Byzer-Lang, the `register` statement can complete three types of work:

-1. Dynamically register UDF/UDAF written in Java/Scala.
+1. Dynamically register UDF/UDAF function written in Java/Scala.
-2. Register built-in or Python models as UDF.
+2. Register built-in models or Python models as UDF function.
-3. In streaming computing, register wartermark/window.
+3. In streaming computing, register watermark/window.

 ## Register SQL functions

-The most powerful thing in SQL is functions.
-Byzer-lang supports dynamic creation of UDF/UDAF.
+The most powerful feature of SQL is its functions.
+Byzer-Lang supports dynamic creation of UDF/UDAF functions.

 Sample code: